-Brushing outside is better viz-a-viz indoors.
+- Brushing outside is better viz-a-viz indoors.
 The Great Dane brushing means you would get a lot of hair out of your dog.
-Even though you are inclined towards cleaning.
-Nonetheless dog’s hair are unhygienic.
-As it could instigate respiratory issue in humans.
+Even though you are inclined towards cleaning afterwards.
+Nonetheless dog’s hair are unhygienic and can instigate respiratory issues in humans.

-Shedding can be reduced in Great Danes if you bathe your dog.
+Shedding can be reduced in Great Danes if you bathe your dog once in fortnight.
 In addition to removing dirt from your Dane’s coat, it would get rid of extra loose hair.

 Try brushing your dog while it is getting bathed.
 This is the most technique to reduce Great Dane shedding.

-Brush thoroughly your Danes coat before bath with a zoom groom.
+- Brush thoroughly your Danes coat before the bath with a zoom groom.

-Afterwards brush the dog’s coat again.
-This would help in reducing shedding in dogs.
+- Afterwards, brush the dog’s coat again.
+This will help in reducing shedding in dogs.

 Diet to Reduce Shedding in Great Danes